-I am an assistant professor of technical communication and rhetoric at Texas Tech University, where I also co-direct the User Experience (UX) Lab.
+I am an assistant professor of technical communication and rhetoric at Texas Tech University, where I also co-direct the User Experience (UX) Lab in the Department of English.
 I teach courses in UX research, information design, and digital rhetorics.

-I received a PhD in rhetoric and scientific and technical communication from the University of Minnesota in May 2019.
-Before Texas Tech, I have taught at the University of Minnesota, Metropolitan State University (adjunct), University of North Texas (online adjunct), and Guangdong University of Foreign Studies, China (visiting scholar).
-I have previously taught first-year composition, rhetorics of technology, and technical & professional writing.
+I hold a PhD in rhetoric and scientific and technical communication from the University of Minnesota (May 2019).
+While completing my degree, I have taught at Metropolitan State University in St. Paul, MN (adjunct), University of North Texas in Denton, TX (online adjunct), and Guangdong University of Foreign Studies in Guangzhou, China (visiting scholar).

-From 2015-2019, I was a researcher affiliated with the Wearables Research Collaboratory at Minnesota.
-I investigated the sociocultural aspects of wearable technologies and deployed devices like Google Glass, Google Cardboard, Ricoh Theta 360, and other gadgets to examine the usefulness of wearable technologies in different learning contexts.
+Between 2015-2019, I was a researcher affiliated with the Wearables Research Collaboratory at Minnesota.
+I investigated the sociocultural aspects of wearable technologies and deployed devices like the Google Glass, Google Cardboard, Ricoh Theta 360, and other gadgets to examine the usefulness of wearable technologies in various learning contexts.

-Currently, I am working on book and article projects that focus on design thinking approaches in technical communication pedagogy and practice.
+Currently, I am working on a book and few journal-article projects that focus on design thinking approaches in technical communication pedagogy and practice.
 See my projects page for details.

 My recent publications include the following: